-Curd At Night – Ayurveda explains curd as having sour mixed sweet property and it increase Kapha dosha in the body.
-The mucus generation is also attributed to the effect of Kapha.
-During night period, there is natural predominance of Kapha in the body.
-So, curd consumption at night will further increase kapha leading to many complications.
+Curd At Night – Ayurveda explains curd as having sour mixed sweet property and it increases Kapha and Pitta dosha in the body.
+During the night, there is a natural predominance of Kapha in the body.
+So, curd consumption at night will further increase Kapha leading to many complications.

 This is quite similar to exposing yourself to hot Sun in the afternoon hours, which is not recommended, because, afternoon period is naturally Pitta predominant period and sun exposure also increases Pitta.

 Qualities of curds according to Ayurveda

 curds benefits are explained as follows –